xster/flutter-wiki/Flutter-build-release-channels.md

-Flutter has the following channels (as selected by `flutter channel`):
+Flutter has the following channels, in increasing order of stability:

 * `master`: The current tip-of-tree, absolute latest cutting edge build.
 Usually functional, though sometimes we accidentally break things.